Futsal Shuffle 2020

 "Futsal Shuffle 2020", or simply titled "Futsal Shuffle" is a song by American rapper Lil Uzi Vert.
 It was released through Generation Now and Atlantic Records as the lead single from their second studio album, Eternal Atake on December 13, 2019.
 The song features three sound clips, including two of their interviews with Nardwuar during Breakout Winter Festival and Rolling Loud Festival in Vancouver, British Columbia and Miami, Florida, respectively, as well as from Tyler, the Creator's performance of "Boredom" at the 2019 Camp Flog Gnaw.
-The song debuted at number 5 on the Billboard Hot 100, outpeaking "XO Tour Llif3" as Vert's highest charting single on the chart as a solo artist.
+The song debuted at number 5 on the Billboard Hot 100, outpeaking "XO Tour Llif3" as Vert's highest-charting single on the chart as a solo artist.

 The song itself has also inspired a dance based on the song with the same title.

 Background and promotion

 On November 30, 2019, the rapper teased the release by sharing a preview that shows them dancing to the song on their social media.
 They called the dance the "Futsal Shuffle".
 They predicted the dance to "takeover 2020".
+However, this did not happen due to the COVID-19 pandemic.